kestra-io/docs/content/blogs/2024-03-12-introduction-to-cloudquery.md

 **Source plugins** collect data from the source system's APIs, and **destination plugins** push that data to specific target destinations.
 You can think of plugins as microservices that conform to a gRPC API spec.
 The role of a source plugin is to collect information and adapt it to the desired destination schema using CloudQuery's Apache Arrow-based type system.
 Destination plugins are then responsible for taking the serialized data received from a source plugin and converting them into a suitable storage format (i.e., the logic to write to a database, a file, or a third-party API).

-CloudQuery also offers a managed service called [CloudQuery Cloud](https://cloud.cloudquery.io/).
+CloudQuery also operates [CloudQuery Hub](https://cloud.cloudquery.io/), a managed service that hosts the source and destination plugins.
 You can sign up, generate an API key, and log in from the CLI using:

 ```bash
 cloudquery login